 Child themes are meant for small to medium alterations to an existing design theme.
 For example, moving a logo over or changing a small functionality.
 If you go too big with changes or if you want to create a new functionality that isn’t part of your existing WordPress theme, you’d better go with a custom theme, which will be developed from scratch based on your needs.

-Another thing worth noticing is that not all pre-built themes are good candidates to become a parent theme because it is a wrong call to have a child theme created from a WordPress theme which is already lacking key features you’re looking for.
+Another thing worth noticing is that not all pre-built themes are good candidates to become a parent theme because it is a wrong call to have a child theme created from a WordPress theme that is already lacking the key features you’re looking for.

-In this case, you’ve picked the wrong theme and you should choose a new one.
+In this case, you’ve picked the wrong theme, and you should choose a new theme.

-Child themes are a great way to make certain changes to the design and layout of an existing WordPress theme without affecting the functions or performance of the original theme.
-This makes it the ideal approach to small customizations and tweaks.
+Now that you understand the child themes meaning and purpose, you know that child themes are a great way to make certain changes to the design and layout of an existing WordPress theme without affecting the functions or performance of the original theme.
+This makes it the ideal approach for small customizations and tweaks.
 As a result, the vast majority of pre-built WordPress themes available on platforms like ThemeForest ship with their child theme version as well.
 Daniel further points out:

 Most of the time, when you buy pre-built themes on marketplaces, they not only provide you with the child theme but they recommend in the documentation to install the child theme and work on it as well.